 Whether taking on partitioned rooms, shared beds or even sleeping at the couch, it is expected that Filipinos taking their chances for employment in the United Arab Emirates will have to do with what type of accommodation is available.

-But migrant workers are not expected to stay in one accommodation for long since rental hikes and preference for close proximity to workplace are cited as main reasons.
+But migrant workers are not expected to stay in one accommodation for long since rental hikes and preference for proximity to the workplace are cited as the main reasons.

 A survey conducted by The Filipino Times revealed that on average, an OFW who arrives in Dubai is expected to move from one shared accommodation to another at least six times within the next five years.
-Others have moved into different dwellings more than 10 times in eight years until they managed to make enough and afford their own studio units or one bedroom flats.
+Others have moved into different dwellings more than 10 times in eight years until they managed to make enough and afford their studio units or one-bedroom flats.

-Filipinos on a visit visa rents out a bedspace and lives in a transient accommodation while looking for a job and well into the first few years of employment especially if no relatives are already based in the United Arab Emirates are ready to take him or her in.
+Filipinos on a visit visa rent out space and lives in transient accommodation while looking for a job and well into the first few years of employment especially if no relatives are already based in the United Arab Emirates are ready to take him or her in.

 As to why many Filipinos can’t seem to settle into one dwelling for a reasonable amount of time, fingers point at many reasons.

 Housemates with undesirable attitudes

 Living with flatmates that have different points of view, preferences, and lifestyles can be a challenging experience for most people.
 Imagine if you live with housemates who spit in the kitchen sink, spend extended hours during morning shower, do not clean the house, or steal your food in the fridge.
 For those with limited resources will try to bear such slobs, but others won’t hesitate to move out even if it means stretching their budget further to accommodate a more expensive place.